A review of mechanistic and data-driven models of terrorism and radicalization: Terrorist events as self-exciting processes

-The first term on the right hand side of Eq.\,\ref{MLE} corresponds to the likelihood of observing a $\{ t_i \}$ set given a probability distribution $\lambda (t)$, while the second term accounts for the constraint $\int_0^{T} \lambda (t) \mathrm{d} t = 1$.
-White et al. \cite{WHI13} interpret the three parameters that appear in Eq.\,\ref{EQ:SELF_EXCITING} respectively as the ``intrinsic risk'' ($\mu_0$), ``volatility'' ($k_0$), and ``resilience'' ($\omega^{-1}$) of terrorist activities within a country.
-The same authors apply the self-exciting model in Eqs.\,\ref{EQ:SELF_EXCITING}--\ref{EQ:DECAY_FUNCTION} to three southeast Asian countries -- Indonesia, Philippines, and Thailand -- finding significant variance among them, consistent with their respective sociopolitical contexts.
+White et al. interpret the three parameters that appear in Eq.\,\eqref{EQ:SELF_EXCITING} respectively as the ``intrinsic risk'' ($\mu_0$), ``volatility'' ($k_0$), and ``resilience'' ($\omega^{-1}$) of terrorist activities within a country \cite{WHI13}.
+The same authors apply the self-exciting model in Eqs.\,\eqref{EQ:SELF_EXCITING}--\eqref{EQ:DECAY_FUNCTION} to terrorist events between 2000 and 2010 in three southeast Asian countries -- Indonesia, Philippines, and Thailand -- finding significant variance among them, consistent with their respective sociopolitical contexts.
 This study demonstrates that the simple self-exciting model can be useful in quantitatively assessing terrorist threats in different geopolitical regions.
-Regional variations were also found in the underlying mechanisms of daily death tolls in four distinct Iraqi districts \cite{LEW12}, and between Syria and England \cite{FUJ17}.
+Regional variations were also found in the underlying mechanisms of daily death tolls in four distinct Iraqi districts, which were analyzed between 2003 and 2007 \cite{LEW12}, and between Syria and England, which were analyzed between 2010 to 2014 \cite{FUJ17}.
 Najaf, the relatively more quiescent Iraqi region among the four districts examined in \cite{LEW12}, displays the lowest intensity and shortest decay time of self-excitation.
 Syria exhibits highly clustered, self-excited civilian deaths, while England mainly displays only a background death rate \cite{FUJ17}.
-Regional variations in the self-exciting parameters $\mu_0$, $k_0$ and $\omega$ due to local sociopolitics imply that these parameters may also change temporally.
-This is shown in \cite{TEN16} where the dynamics of improvised explosive device (IED) attacks in Northern Ireland was analyzed.
-The history of the Provisional Irish Republican Army (PIRA) was divided into five temporal phases, each defined by major events, and Eqs.\,\ref{EQ:SELF_EXCITING}--\ref{EQ:DECAY_FUNCTION} were applied to each.
-Significant changes in model parameters were found across the five time intervals: for example, when PIRA fractured into smaller cells in phase two, increased background rates, shortened time scales, and decreased volatility were observed.
+Regional variations in the self-exciting parameters $\mu_0$, $k_0$ and $\omega$ due to local socio-politics imply that these parameters may also change temporally.
+This is shown in \cite{TEN16} where the dynamics of more than 5,000 improvised explosive device (IED) attacks by the Provisional Irish Republican Army (PIRA) in Northern Ireland was analyzed between 1970 to 1998.
+This period was divided into five phases, each defined by major events within PIRA's history, and Eqs.\,\eqref{EQ:SELF_EXCITING}--\eqref{EQ:DECAY_FUNCTION} were applied to each.
+Significant changes in model parameters were found across the five time intervals: for example, when PIRA fractured into smaller cells, increased background rates, decreased volatility, and faster dissipation of the self-exciting effects were observed.